bigskysoftware/htmx/www/extensions.md

 ## <a name="included"></a> [Included Extensions](#included)

 htmx includes a set of extensions out of the box that address common developer needs.
-These extensions are tested against `htmx` in each distribution
+These extensions are tested against `htmx` in each distribution.

+### <a name="installing"></a> [Installing Extensions](#installing)

+You can find the source for the bundled extensions at https://unpkg.com/browse/htmx.org/dist/ext/.
+You will need to include the javascript file for the extension and then install it using the [hx-ext](/attributes/hx-ext) attributes.

+See the individual extension documentation for more details.

 ### <a name='reference'></a> [Included Extensions List](#reference)